 - He was = Ele foi

 - If he were = Se ele fosse

 Whenever you have "que" or "se" (and "quando", if you're talking about the future), you use the subjunctive, which comprises three different tenses, according to these prepositions.

-"I thought you were a doctor" represents the indicative in the simple past.
+"I thought you were a doctor" is indicative in the simple past.

 Although the Portuguese requires the subjunctive in a counterfactual sentence after "pensar" in the past tense, that is not the case in English.

 • I thought you were a doctor.